spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 - **Network** -> *cni-calico 3.24.x* (Calico)
 - **Storage** -> *csi-aws-ebs 1.16.x* (Amazon Elastic Block Store Container Storage Interface)

-As you fill out the information for a layer, click on **Next layer** to proceed.
+As you fill out the information for a layer, click on **Next** to proceed to the following layer.

 Click on **Confirm** after you have completed filling out all the core layers.